 “Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.” – Sun Tzu

 Chapter 2: Waging War

 Examines the prudence within winning a war.
 Decisiveness in working towards a resolution as soon as possible.
-As a continuation on the first chapter, resources and their limits need to be understood.
+As a continuation of the first chapter, resources, and their limits need to be understood.
 Sun Tzu does not only speak about resources in regards to food, clothing, and equipment.
 He also speaks on the mental state of the soldier, and the effects back home.

 We can carry that over into many aspects of our personal life.
 What is the value in a “victory” that is arduous, burdens our “home“, drains our “resources“, and leaves us mentally prostrated?